sebtsh/Nash-equilibria-BO/README.md

-# No-regret Sample-efficient Bayesian Optimization for Solving General-sum Games with Unknown Utilities
+# No-regret Sample-efficient Bayesian Optimization for Finding Nash Equilibria with Unknown Utilities

-This code repository accompanies the paper "No-regret Sample-efficient Bayesian Optimization for Solving General-sum Games with Unknown Utilities".
+This code repository accompanies the paper "No-regret Sample-efficient Bayesian Optimization for Finding Nash Equilibria with Unknown Utilities".

 ## Requirements
 1. Linux machine (experiments were run on Ubuntu 20.04.4 LTS)